VISHNURAMK098/siemens_assignment/README.md

 - **API Keys** for accessing external cryptocurrency data (e.g., CoinGecko).
 - **Together.ai API Key** for running the LLaMA model.

-Make sure to place these keys in a `.env` file as described in the setup instructions.

 ---

 ## Installation